wonsunahn/CS1632_RentACat/README.md

 # Submission

-Each pairwise group will do one submission to GradeScope as usual.
-The submitting member must use the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.
+Each member of a group will do **individual** submissions to GradeScope.
 The submission this time is divided into two parts:

 1. Submit the repository created by GitHub Classroom for your team to GradeScope at the **Exercise 2 GitHub** link.
 Once you submit, GradeScope will